Chatbots & Virtual Agents

 For an example of this, consider the interaction or flow when customers call to look for the address to send a payment.
 If they are able to successfully get the answer, the call or interaction will end quickly.
 However, if they are still unable to make their way through the prompts, the prompts take too long, or if they are unable to understand the answer, the interaction will continue for a longer period of time and eventual end up with an agent.
 This results in measurable data, which can tell you if the processes are ending in too much human interaction or frustration.
 If they are, it is time to make a change because the initiative to shift left isn’t working and needs to be refined.

 Whether customer support agents work from home or in a traditional office setting, automation ultimately boils down to a reduction in call time and an increase in productivity.
 However, it is important that automation is part of an omnichannel experience and is combined with a host of other elements, including a knowledge management strategy, chatbots, intuitive AI, and self-service.
 When all of these elements are combined, the customer support team can follow the lead of IT and shift left to free up the humans for the occasions when person-to-person interaction and requests are needed most.

 Learn more about how to reduce call time with our 5-step guide.
 Download the guide here!

 Tony Steiner joined EasyVista in 2018 as the Senior Director of Customer Service and Support.
-Tony is an IT & Operations veteran with 20+ years of day-to-day operational experience who achieves organizational transformation through process excellence, measurement and maturity.
+Steiner is an IT & Operations veteran with 20+ years of day-to-day operational experience who achieves organizational transformation through process excellence, measurement and maturity.
 He is a strong customer advocate and is committed to delivering value by supporting the customer’s needs and aligning them with business strategy.
-Tony also serves as EasyVista’s Security Officer for North America.
-Prior to EasyVista, Tony was the Global Director of ITSM Tools and Enterprise Monitoring for Western Union.
+Steiner also serves as EasyVista’s Security Officer for North America.
+Prior to EasyVista, Steiner was the Global Director of ITSM Tools and Enterprise Monitoring for Western Union.